How To Use PowerShell To Create PDF Files

 Alamy

 I have always appreciated PowerShell for its simplicity in exporting data to files.
-However, while PowerShell natively supports the creation of text and HTML files, it lacks a built-in ability to create PDF files.
-Despite this limitation, there are a few different methods for using PowerShell to generate PDF files.
+However, while PowerShell natively supports text and HTML file creation, it lacks a built-in ability to create PDF files.
+Despite the limitation, you can use a few different methods in PowerShell to accomplish this.

 Technique #1: Microsoft Office